 Mount your curtain rod higher and wider to create the illusion of taller ceilings.
 It’s the fastest optical upgrade you can do in an afternoon.

-8. Add A Soft Landing Underfoot
+8. Add a Soft Landing Underfoot

 Nothing ruins a cozy vibe faster than stepping onto an ice-cold floor.
 Rugs add warmth, sound absorption, and yes, personality.
 Even if you have carpet, layering a smaller rug adds dimension.